Australian-Imaging-Service/xnatutils/README.rst

 Linux/Unix
 ^^^^^^^^^^

-Python is most likely already installed but if it isn't it is best to install it using your package manager.
+Python3 is most likely already installed but if it isn't it is best to install it using your package manager.

 Install pip